newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `guid` - The unique GUID of the entity.
-* `account_id` - The New Relic account ID associated with this entity.
 * `application_id` - The domain-specific application ID of the entity.
 Only returned for APM and Browser applications.
 * `serving_apm_application_id` - The browser-specific ID of the backing APM entity.
 Only returned for Browser applications.